AlfianHanifFY/Tubes1_akuAdalahStima/README.md

     - Click **Setup Rules** to customize settings such as turn count, arena size, etc.

 ## Building and Compiling Bot
+This is an alternative if you want to build and compile the bot without using GUI.
+Make sure to have .NET installed
 ### 1. Go to bot directory
         cd your/bot/directory
 ### 2. Build